HKultalahti/Bioinformatics_portfolio/Manhattan/README.md

 All is clear and we understand the p -value, right?
 Let's stop yapping and get into creating a plot!

-## Let's build a skyscraper beam by beam
+## 🏗️ Let's build a skyscraper beam by beam

-aka this is how to do it-
+aka this is how to do it!

 The script is from Alfonso's repository.
 The data is from Alfonso's repository.